Self-driving Uber car kills Arizona woman crossing street

 Uber has logged 2 million self-driving miles (3.2 million km) through December.
 The company has more than 100 autonomous cars testing on the roads of the greater Phoenix area, the company’s prime testing ground due to the state’s loose regulations and hospitable weather.
 Rain, snow and ice are particularly challenging for autonomous cars.
 The company also tests in Pittsburgh and Toronto.

-Concerns over the safety of autonomous vehicles flared after a July 2016 fatality involving a Tesla Inc automobile.
-The car involved in that accident featured a partially autonomous system that required human supervision.
-Uber’s vehicle, on the other hand, is considered a full self-driving vehicle where a human is not needed at the wheel.
+Concerns over the safety of autonomous vehicles flared after a July 2016 fatality involving a Tesla Inc automobile with a partially autonomous system that required human supervision.
+Safety regulators later determined Tesla was not at fault.

-Uber has weathered a series of crises, including sexual harassment claims, controversy over its use of a tracking tool to avoid government officials, and a high-profile lawsuit brought by competitor Waymo alleging theft of self-driving trade secrets.
-It settled that lawsuit last month, with Uber paying $245 million of its own shares to Waymo.
+Uber has weathered a series of crises, including sexual harassment claims, using a tracking tool to avoid government officials, and a lawsuit brought by competitor Waymo alleging theft of self-driving trade secrets.
+Uber settled that lawsuit last month for $245 million.

 That settlement was largely seen as a means for Uber to resume work on autonomous cars without the distraction of litigation, as it hustles to catch up with Waymo, widely seen as having the most advanced cars in the industry.

-Reporting by Sydney Maki and Alexandria Sage; Additional reporting by Dave Shepardson, Tina Bellon, Heather Somerville, David Schwartz, Allison Lampert; Editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Sydney Maki and Alexandria Sage; Additional reporting by Dave Shepardson in Washington, Tina Bellon in New York, Heather Somerville in San Francisco, David Schwartz and Andres Guerra Luz in Phoenix, and Allison Lampert in Montreal; Editing by Jonathan Oatis and Lisa Shumaker